liquidinvestigations/liquidinvestigations/testing/systems_test_plan.md

 We are constrained by resources and budget, and so the bulk of the testing work should be completed by the existing team.
 Boris has said that he may be available to help us this quarter, and it may also be possible to temporarily hire one or two manual testers to assist us.

-As we would like to begin testing for December 1st, it is important that all team members be involved in the test plan and test suite writing process.
+As we would like to begin testing for December 1st, it is important that all team members be involved in the test plan and test suite writing process before the end of November.

 Details of work assignments will be discussed with @Andreea and the team this week.
 (Nov 6.)